notmatthancock/notmatthancock.github.io/_posts/2015-08-18-what-is-the-roc-curve.markdown

     \frac{TP(t)}{n} := \frac{1}{n}\sum_{i=1}^n \mathbb{I}( T^i > t \land Y^i=1 ) \approx P(T \gt t, Y=1)
 $$

-$TP(t)$ is the empirical number of true positive examples using a threshold of $t$ for the given sample.
+$\mathbb{I}$ is the indicator function who is $1$ if the argument is true and $0$ otherwise.
+So, $TP(t)$ is the empirical number of true positive examples using a threshold of $t$ for the given sample.
 Similar estimates can be made for the probability of a true negative, false negative, and false positive:

 $$
 \begin{align*}